lorenanda/lorenanda.github.io/README.md

-personal website built with So Simple Jekyll theme.
+personal website built on top of the So Simple Jekyll theme.